nocalhost/nocalhost.github.io/docs/config/config-overview-en.md

 ### Visibility

 From the storage design, you can find that the configuration of Nocalhost is shared.
 Specifically, in the same `namespace` of the same cluster, the configuration of one workload is visible on any computer and can be modified (with the modification permission of the  `secret` of RBAC ).
-The configuration all computers got is the same duplicate.
+The configuration all computers get is from the same duplicate.